sakshay2318/cyberStrike/README.md

 # RED TEAM WEB-EXPLOIT TOOLKIT

-The cyberStrike repository is a comprehensive toolkit designed for conducting simulated cyber attacks, specifically tailored for red team operations.
+The cyberStrike repository is a comprehensive toolkit designed for conducting simulated cyber-attacks, specifically tailored for red team operations.
-It encompasses various scripts and tools aimed at exploiting vulnerabilities in web applications, networks, and systems.
+It encompasses various scripts and tools to exploit vulnerabilities in web applications, networks, and systems.

 ## Overview